|Size||2.2-4 ft (70-120 cm)|

 Wombats look like little plump bears, but they are marsupials and closely related to koalas and kangaroos.
 There are three species: the bare-nosed wombat, the northern hairy-nosed wombat, and the southern hairy-nosed wombat.

 Wombats appear rather awkward when they waddle about.
 Yet, you cannot say that the marsupials are slow.
 If necessary, they can run at speeds of up to 25 mph (40 km/h).
+But they can only move at such a pace over short distances.

 Most Australians have not seen a wombat in the wild yet, as wombats spend about two thirds of their lives underground and are primarily active at night.
 They love to dig caves with passages up to 66 ft (20 m) long.
 During one night, a wombat will move up to 35 cubic feet (1 m3) of earth to the surface.